SportStatisticsRSweet/sportstatisticsrsweet/README.md

  🌱 I’m currently learning how to advance my Shiny knowledge. <br>
  💬 Ask me about anything sport science/ analytics and #RStats! <br>
  📫 You can reach me via email [here](mailto:Alice.Sweeting@vu.edu.au) <br>
- ⚡ Fun fact: I grew up riding horses, living and breathing all things 🐎 My life goal(s) were to be an equine vet and compete for Australia in the 3DE at the Olympics!
+ ⚡ Fun fact: I grew up riding horses, living and breathing all things 🐎 My life goal was to be an equine vet!

 <!--
 **SportStatisticsRSweet/sportstatisticsrsweet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.